himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 *In theory*, I could move the Bonobo from my desk into the other room and work with my wife at the kitchen table whenever we wanted, but I *rarely* did.
-Unplugging all my devices and fishing the massive power cable out from behind my desk (because the battery life isn't... yea, I don't think I need to explain) was enough to prompt me to treat the Bonobo as a desktop, rather than a laptop.
+Unplugging all my devices and fishing the massive power cable out from behind my desk (because the battery life is ... yea, I don't think I need to explain this), was usually enough to prompt me to treat the Bonobo as a desktop, rather than a laptop.

 ## Recent Discoveries & My New Plan

 A while back, I bought a [used x230 Thinkpad](../my-new-used-x230/).
-Over the past summer, I finally purchased a [used docking station](https://www.ebay.com/itm/Lenovo-Thinkpad-Mini-Docking-Station-Series-3-USB-3-0-T410-L420-L520-X230-T530/272238176342?epid=562055390&hash=item3f62a8e856:g:PbIAAOSw2x1XMPHU:sc:USPSPriority!02703!US!-1) for the x230 to try out a docked setup.
+Last summer, I finally purchased a [used docking station](https://www.ebay.com/itm/Lenovo-Thinkpad-Mini-Docking-Station-Series-3-USB-3-0-T410-L420-L520-X230-T530/272238176342?epid=562055390&hash=item3f62a8e856:g:PbIAAOSw2x1XMPHU:sc:USPSPriority!02703!US!-1) for the x230, so I could try out a docked setup.
 I loved it.
 It fit my needs exceptionally.
-I was able to have *all* of my periphery devices attached to the dock, and I could have my portable laptop connected to everything, or, with the push of a button, pop the laptop from the dock and be on my way.
+I was able to have *all* of my periphery devices attached to the dock and thus, the x230, but the push of a button I could detach the latptop be on my way.
+The setup worked so well in fact, that I started to use my x230 as my desk computer, and would remote to my Bonobo on the other side of the room when I needed it.
+At that point, I realized that I might want to switch things up.

-I want to conclude by again stating that the System76 is *not* a bad machine.
-It just wasn't for me anymore.
+I want to conclude by again stating that my System76 Bonobo Extreme was *not* a bad machine.
+It is great when used as a standalone, semi-portable computer.
+I didn't use it that way, and as a result, it just wasn't for me anymore.
+A quite, cool, portable, but dockable, laptop is ideal for my main device *right now*, even if it isn't as powerful.
+Unfortunately, System76 doesn't offer such a machine at this time.
+So, my plan is to replace the Bonobo with newer thinkpad + dock combination.
+Hopefully that combination will give me a nice dock setup that I have grown to appreciate and love.